liferay/liferay-docs/devGuide/en/chapters/13-opensocial.markdown

 	<UserPref name="lng" display_name="Longitude" required="true" />

 Notice the `lat` and `lng` UserPrefs of the map gadget.
-These user preferences take in the user's latitude and longitude preference, stores them, and displays them on the mapping interface.
+These user preferences take in the user's latitude and longitude preferences, stores them, and displays them on the mapping interface.

 Lastly, we'll look at what a user sees in the gadget's user interface when